whizzml/examples/automl/automl-script/readme.md

   minimum number of components such that the cumulative explained variance is greater than the given threshold.
 Values from 0 to 1.
 Default value is 1 (all the components will be used)
+* `leverage-threshold`: (number) Associations with a leverage (absolute value) lower than the threshold will be ignored.
+Default value is 0 (all the association will be added to the extended dataset)

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset